How much money do you need to start matched betting? Can you start matched betting with only £10?

 In this post, we will look into how valuable matched betting is and discover that you can start that journey with as little as £10.

-It certainly is not impossible to make headway with as little under £50 / £10, but it might make more sense for you to start with a little bit more money.
+It certainly is not impossible to make headway matched betting with only £10 / under £50, but it might make more sense for you to start with a little bit more money.

-Matched betting is generally considered risk-free betting, as it’s based on the application of mathematical equations rather than relying upon chance and prediction.
+Matched betting is generally considered risk-free and based entirely on applying mathematical equations rather than relying upon chance and prediction.

 There is little barrier to entry with matched betting.
 You can set your initial investment as low as £5 or £10.